Provoked. A Stunning Collection of Diane Arbus’s Work at the Park Avenue Armory by Dish Stanley

 MOMA presented the first major solo retrospective of Diane Arbus’s photography in 1972-73, a year after she committed suicide.
 With 113 prints on exhibit, the show broke MOMA’s attendance records, resulted in a heated debate among intellectuals on moral boundaries, exploitation and voyeurism in art and also cemented photography in the canon of serious art.
 That’s some show.

 I learned all this because in college in the 1980’s I was assigned to read Susan Sontag’s essay Freak Show, a stinging condemnation of Arbus’s art.
-It was published in the New York Review of Books, a temple for the public intellectual, and is available for subscribers only, so I’ll summarize by saying that Sontag argued that Arbus turned the subjects of her photography, often marginalized or "deviant" individuals, into spectacles who she presented without empathy and out of context.
+It was published in the New York Review of Books, a temple for the public intellectual.
+Since it’s from 1973 and available for subscribers only, I’ll summarize by saying that Sontag argued that Arbus turned the subjects of her photography, often marginalized or "deviant" individuals (the disabled, erotic dancers) into spectacles who she presented without empathy and out of context.
 I wasn’t stupid enough then to take the other side on anything Sontag argued (she is considered one of the best essayists ever), but I wasn’t fully convinced, either.
 Arbus wasn’t the first to turn an eye on the marginalized — think Degas and his prostitutes, dancers and bathers.
 More to the point, it was not clear that Arbus lacked empathy for her subjects.

 I raise the kerfuffle now as context because this summer the Park Avenue Armory entered the conversation with its Arbus show, Constellation.
 It includes a whopping 451 silver gelatin prints and is the largest Arbus exhibition ever mounted.
 Given my earlier engagement on the topic, I rushed over while on my brief trip to New York.
-Evidently, somehow the Armory didn’t think Arbus’s art was provocative enough because the installation itself sucks up an undue amount of focus.
+Evidently, the Armory didn’t think Arbus’s art was provocative enough because the thing that shocked the most was the installation itself, which sucks up an undue amount of focus away from the art.

 I will say this about Arbus‘s art: I am a lay person, certainly, when it comes to appreciating and understanding photography, but my reaction to Arbus’s work was that it was brilliantly immediate and piercing.